Frequently Asked Questions

 To ensure a smooth transition to resuming operations, Comair will be operating a limited schedule, with limited aircraft.
 The aircraft will gradually return to service, with a seven-month ramp-up period until June 2021.

-We will be operating all kulula.com domestic routes, with the exception of the Durban/Cape Town and Lanseria routes, which will be added as more aircraft become available.
+We are currently operating on all kulula.com domestic routes, with the exception of the Durban/Cape Town route, which will be added as more aircraft become available.
+Lanseria routes will be reintroduced from 1 April 2021.

 1.6.
-WHICH ROUTES WILL BRITISH AIRWAYS (OPERATED BY COMAIR) BE OPERATING FROM DECEMBER 2020?
+WHICH ROUTES ARE BRITISH AIRWAYS (OPERATED BY COMAIR) CURRENTLY OPERATING ON?

 1.7.
 WILL A CATERING SERVICE BE OFFERED ONBOARD?